-Education Secretary Betsy DeVos recently announced plans to undermine key Title IX protections for survivors of sexual assault on college campuses.
+Education Secretary Betsy DeVos is preparing new plans to diminish the voices of survivors of sexual assault on college campuses.
+We will not let this go quietly.

-In 2011, the Department of Education issued guidance spelling out colleges’ obligation under Title IX to protect the rights of people involved in sexual assault cases and ensure survivors of sexual assault can stay in school.
-Because of this guidance, schools must investigate allegations of sexual assault, provide counseling to survivors, and help ensure they do not have to take classes alongside their assailants.
-Colleges that fail to protect their community from sexual violence risked losing federal funding.
+These plans come after DeVos rescinded key guidance spelling out colleges’ obligation under Title IX to protect the rights of people involved in sexual assault cases and ensure survivors of sexual assault can stay in school.

-Secretary DeVos’ decision to revoke this guidance sends a dangerous signal to assailants that their crimes will be ignored, jeopardizes the safety of students in America, and makes it harder for survivors to get justice.
+Secretary DeVos has taken her fight to discredit survivors to a new level by narrowing the definition of sexual harassment on college campuses.
+This decision sends a dangerous signal to assailants that their crimes will be ignored, jeopardizes the safety of students in America, and makes it harder for survivors to get justice.

 One in five women will be sexually assaulted during her college career.